AdaCore/spark2014/lrm/source/packages.rst

    * initialization within the package; or

-   * assumed pre-initialization (in the case of volatile variables); or
+   * assumed pre-initialization (in the case of volatile states); or

    * for constituents which reside in another unit [and have a Part_Of indicator associated with their declaration] by their declaring package.
-[It follows that such constituents will appear in the initialization clause of the declaring unit unless they are volatile.]
+[It follows that such constituents will appear in the initialization clause of the declaring unit unless they are volatile states.]

 .. _refined-global-aspect: